Pion and Kaon PDFs from Lattice QCD via Large Momentum Effective Theory and Short-Distance Factorization

 An additional point of interest is the dependence of the quasi-PDFs on the momentum boost $P_3$.
 This dependence is inherited from the underlying matrix elements and is non-trivial.
 In principle, only at sufficiently large $P_3$ and after applying the matching procedure, the PDFs should exhibit independence from $P_3$.
 Figs.~\ref{fig:BG_pion} - \ref{fig:BG_kaon} illustrate the $P_3$ dependence of the quasi-PDFs for the pion and kaon.
 We observe that the results for the three lowest momenta differ significantly from those at higher boosts, especially in the pion case.
 For $P_3 > 1$~GeV, the quasi-PDFs display similar behavior in the positive-$x$ region.
 In contrast, noticeable discrepancies remain in the negative-$x$ region, which is more sensitive to systematic uncertainties such as higher-twist contamination and truncation effects in the matrix elements.
 Therefore, while the quasi-PDFs show encouraging consistency at higher momenta in the positive-$x$ region, the results in the negative-$x$ region must be interpreted with caution, and any conclusions drawn should be considered qualitative for the anti-quark region.
 The latter is also much smaller in magnitude than the quark contribution.

 Fig.~\ref{fig:BG_consistence_P5} provides a useful investigation for the reconstruction procedure.
-In particular, we compare the renormalized coordinate-space matrix elements, $Z(z)F^{f}_{M}(z)$, with the inverse Fourier transform of the Backus-Gilbert reconstructed quasi-PDFs at $P_{3} = 2.07$~GeV.
+In particular, we compare the renormalized coordinate-space matrix elements, $Z(z)F^{f}_{M}(z)$, with the inverse Fourier transform of the Backus-Gilbert reconstructed quasi-PDFs, $\mathcal{F}^{-1}[F_M^f(x)]$ , at $P_{3} = 2.07$~GeV.
+For clarity of presentation, we display $\mathcal{F}^{-1}[F_M^f(x)]$ only at integer values of $z$, allowing for a direct comparison with the renormalized lattice data.
 This comparison provides insight into the BG reconstruction in momentum space.
-It should be noted that, even when the curves appear consistent, the method remains subject to intrinsic limitations.
+It should be noted that, even when the data appear consistent, the method remains subject to intrinsic limitations.
 The comparison is qualitative due to the larger statistical uncertainties observed at this momentum.
 For the pion, the reconstruction continues to follow the coordinate-space matrix elements reasonably well.
 In the kaon case, particularly for the up quark, differences between the two determinations become more pronounced at larger $z/a$.
 As the precision of lattice calculations continues to improve, the need for more robust, flexible reconstruction strategies becomes increasingly urgent.
 A first step toward such developments has already been taken by members of our group, as discussed in Ref.~\cite{Chu:2025jsi}.